oddbird/oddleventy/content/blog/2024/proxy-store.md

 ---
-title: Proxy is what's in store
+title: Proxy Is What's in Store
 sub: You may not need anything more
 author: james
 date: 2024-01-12